Delta Lake provides ACID transaction guarantees between reads and writes. This means that:

 // Target 'deltaTable' is partitioned by date and country deltaTable.as("t").merge( source.as("s"), "s.user_id = t.user_id AND s.date = t.date AND s.country = t.country") .whenMatched().updateAll() .whenNotMatched().insertAll() .execute()

 Suppose you run the above code concurrently for different dates or countries.
 Since each job is working on an independent partition on the target Delta table, you don’t expect any conflicts.
-However the condition is not explicit enough and can scan the entire table and can conflict with concurrent operations updating any other partitions.
-Instead, you can rewrite your statement to run merge on a specific date and country to the merge condition, as shown below.
+However, the condition is not explicit enough and can scan the entire table and can conflict with concurrent operations updating any other partitions.
+Instead, you can rewrite your statement to add specific date and country to the merge condition, as shown below.

 // Target 'deltaTable' is partitioned by date and country deltaTable.as("t").merge( source.as("s"), "s.user_id = t.user_id AND s.date = t.date AND s.country = t.country AND t.date = '" + <date> + "' AND t.country = '" + <country> + "'") .whenMatched().updateAll() .whenNotMatched().insertAll() .execute()